 Course: More than 1,000 bunkers - including one made famous by Dustin Johnson - litter Pete Dye's visual stunner on Lake Michigan an hour north of Milwaukee. | More: Views of Kiawah Island on PGAChampionship.com

 PGA Championship (winner): 1977 (Lanny Wadkins).

-Course: Marshes, ponds and the wind off the Atlantic Ocean defend Dye's most feared golf course.
+Course: Marshes, ponds and the wind off the Atlantic Ocean defend Pete Dye's most feared golf course.
 The course will host the 2021 PGA Championship.